PeppyDays/learn-rust-with-tests/src/rust_fundamentals/iteration.md

   10 (10.00%) high severe
 ```

-You can find the meaning of output in details [here](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_output.html).
-The most important part is the expected time the function takes to run, which is the number in the middle of the output time - 35.145 nanoseconds.
-The value is estimated based on the number of 145 millions iterations.
+Find detailed output explanations [here](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_output.html).
+The key metric is the middle execution time: 35.145 nanoseconds, estimated from 145 million iterations.

-We can do better than that.
-The `repeat` function is not very efficient because it creates a new string for each iteration.
-We can use the `String::with_capacity` method to create a string with a pre-allocated capacity, which will reduce the number of allocations and improve performance.
-Also we can use the `push_str` method to append the string to the existing string, which is more efficient than using the `+=` operator.
+We can improve this.
+Our `repeat` function is inefficient because it creates new strings each iteration.
+Use `String::with_capacity` for pre-allocation and `push_str` for more efficient string appending:

 ```rust
 const REPEAT_COUNT: usize = 10;